kylecarlstrom/CMPUT404-assignment-css-hell/README.md

 git clone https://github.com/abramhindle/CMPUT404-assignment-css-hell.git

 Changes to Gutenberg docs:
-All text was given the font family of fantasy.
+All body text was given the font family of fantasy.
 Paragraphs have the first letter being twice as big.
-Headers have a grey color and are bolder.
+Headers have a grey color (#666) and are bolder.
-Images were given a grooved border.
+Images were given a 2 px dashed slategrey border and are centered.
+Image captions are saddlebrown, centered, and in italics.
-The document was given a sepia type background.
+The document was given a sepia type (#edddaa) background.

 Sources Used:
 https://css-tricks.com/snippets/css/better-helvetica/ Chris Coyier